Updating an existing short URL's slug

 If no expiration date is given (default), link will never expire

-milliseconds since the epoch started
+milliseconds since the epoch started (Unix) or yyyymmddThhmmss format (ISO date/time)

 expiredURLURL to redirect when the link is expiredurl